 Quartz Clock Movement Definitions - Second Hands

 The optional skinny pointer that ticks out the seconds.
 The mount on the quartz second hands are just a press and friction fit.
 There is a post that sticks out of the backside to mount it.
 This tube fits over a pin that is inside of the quartz clock movement hand shaft post.
 Thus, the second hand post fits down into the end of the hand shaft and mounts via friction fit.
 There are two styles of time only quartz clock movements, step motion and continuous sweep motion.
-The step unit will run this second hand in a jumpy one second interval.
-The continuous sweep movement runs the second hand in a fine, constant scrolling sweep motion around the dial instead.
+So the step unit will run this second hand in a jumpy one second interval.
+Then the continuous sweep movement runs the second hand in a fine, constant scrolling sweep motion around the dial instead.

 Time Only Quartz Clock Movements

 Time only quartz clock movements are small, accurate and well made.
 Includes mounting hardware and the hanger to hang it on the wall if desired.
 The diagram shows the measurement to take on the threaded post of the old one if replacing.
 This is the portion of the movement with threads that goes through the dial face.
 This needs to be long enough to mount the hex nut onto this post and fastens with a hex nut on the front side of the dial.